Human memory might be fallible, but your smart phone never forgets.

 , a vendor of survey and analytics software, has added a module into its flagship product that can tap into the real-time data of mobile users’ location, movement, battery status, type of Internet connection, and a dozen other metrics.

-devices and managed from the Survey Analytics backend, LifeMetrix can be useful to a range of different industries, says Dana Stanley, the company’s vice-president.
+Running on Android and iOS devices and managed from the Survey Analytics backend, LifeMetrix can be useful to a range of different industries, says Dana Stanley, the company’s vice-president.
 In the health care sector, it could be used to measure a patient’s sleep patterns via a smart phone accelerometer, while retailers could use it to track use of their shopping apps versus those of their competitors.
 And with some of the more unusual embedded smart phone sensors coming out, like a Geiger counter developed after the Fukushima nuclear disaster in Japan, the possibilities to expand its capabilities are almost limitless, he says.

 While Stanley says passive data collection is a supplement — not a replacement — for user surveys, he says it can bridge the gap between forming and recalling new memories, a problem that has confounded market researchers for years.
 For example, recent studies have shown how difficult it is to get respondents to accurately recall their feelings at the time of a purchase, he says.